 Dublin Walking Tours: What You Will Need

 Make sure you are prepared by bringing the following items along with you.
-You can find all of our hacks and advice on our Packing Page – and grab your FREE packing checklist!
+You can read all of our hacks and go ahead and also grab your FREE packing checklist!

 Travel Shoes

-Although Downtown Dublin, Ireland is a very walkable, travelers will want to ensure they pack comfortable city walking shoes.
-I like to wear lightweight, rubber-soled shoes, like Columbia shoes or NB Trainers.
-Kris prefers wearing Merrell trail shoes, even in the city!
+Although Downtown Dublin, Ireland is a very walkable, travelers will want to ensure they pack comfortable walking shoes.
+I like to wear lightweight trainers by New Balance and Kris prefers Merrell trail shoes.

 Ireland Weather Attire